Rule 33: Tennessee Lawyer Assistance Program.

 C. Funding and Administration.

-(1) The Board of Professional Responsibility shall collect annually and deposit with the State Treasurer a twenty dollar ($20.00) annual fee from every attorney, except those exempt under Rule 9, Section 20.2, for the purpose of funding the program established under the rule.
+(1) For the purpose of funding the program established under this rule, the Board of Professional Responsibility shall collect annually and deposit with the State Treasurer an annual fee from every attorney, in an amount set by the Court in Rule 9, Section 10.2(c).

 (2) All funds received by TLAP from gifts or bequests from any source shall be deposited with the State Treasurer.